rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

     >**Note:** When configuring a pipeline, it takes a few moments for Rancher to check for an existing pipeline configuration.

+1. Select the **branch** you want to configure your pipeline for.

-1. Click **Configure pipeline for this branch**.
+1. If you are not configuring your pipeline using a yaml file, i.e. `.rancher-pipeline.yml`, click **Configure pipeline for this branch**.

 1. Add stages to your pipeline execution by clicking **Add Stage**.
+Select names for each stage of your pipeline.

-1. Add steps to each stage by clicking **Add a Step**.
+1. After the stages are created, start adding steps to each stage by clicking **Add a Step**.
 You can add multiple steps to each stage.

     >**Note:** As you build out each stage and step, click `Show advanced options` to make [Advanced Configurations](#advanced-configuration), such as rules to trigger or skip pipeline actions, add environment variables, or inject environment variables using secrets.
 Advanced options are available the pipeline, each stage, and each individual step.